LaurenceJJones/workshop-katacoda/crowdsec-setup/step2_1.md

 ## Collections examples

-Here a few collection examples to get you used to the syntax, collections command is commonly used as it allows you to update parsers/scenarios with one command.
+Here are a few collection examples to get you used to the syntax.
+The collections command is commonly used because it lets you update parsers/scenarios with one command.

 `cscli collections list`{{exec}} List local install collections